Koba Nakopia: As Bolnisi Majoritarian

+Third and fourth terms as MP

+In the 2016 parliamentary election, Koba Nakopia was nominated by UNM to run in another constituency, the Senaki Majoritarian District, where he faced Gaeorgian Dream's Irakli Beraia, a State Security Service official.
+He won 30.7% of the vote in the first round and lost in the runoff to Beraia with only 24.7%.
+He nonetheless won a seat in Parliament by being in 16th position on the party's electoral list.
+In January 2017, he was one of six UNM MPs that opted to remain in the party after a major split caused a majority of the party's elected officials to create the European Georgia party.

 On 15 October 2017 Koba Nakopia was prevented from entering Ukraine and subsequently banned for a period of three years, a short time after a political fallout between Ukrainian President Petro Poroshenko and Saakashvili that led to the deportation of several high-ranking Georgian-born Ukrainian officials.
 His entry ban was lifted after the election of Volodymyr Zelenskyy and Nakopia visited Ukraine in May 2021 along with UNM chairman Nika Melia and once again in April 2022 with former Georgian President Giorgi Margvelashvili to show support for Kyiv facing the Russian invasion, visiting Bucha, meeting with Ukrainian officials, and with members of the Georgian Legion.

 In the 2020 parliamentary election he was placed in 5th position on the UNM electoral list and won a fourth term, although massive voter fraud allegations led Nakopia and 48 other MPs to refuse to recognize the electoral results and boycott their seats in Parliament.
 He was staunchly critical of the authorities after the subsequent arrest of Nika Melia, calling charges against him "politically motivated" and visiting him in jail.
 In the midst of negotiations between Georgian Dream and the opposition facilitated by Western ambassadors, he met on a personal basis with the facilitators but was originally opposed to UNM joining the negotiating sides as long as long as its chairman remained in jail.
 Nakopia accepted his parliamentary seat in May 2021 after the sides struck a short-lived agreement.
 Political tensions reemerged when former President Saakashvili returned to Georgia and was arrested in October 2021, with Nakopia calling for his release, visiting him several times in prison and criticizing the restrictions imposed on Saakashvili's mail delivery, the ban on his phone calls, and the removal of windows from his cell.

+He is a member of the Diaspora and Caucasus Committee and serves on the Georgian delegation of the Georgia-Moldova-Ukraine Parliamentary Assembly.